hugojosefson/idrive.com/README.md

 It also sets up an empty directory `/sync-to-offsite` inside the container where you run it.
-You may want to mount a directory/volume there in readonly mode, and have configure IDrive to back it up.
+You may want to mount a directory/volume there in readonly mode, and configure IDrive to back it up.

 ## Install